Glasgesicht/MDC/README.md

 Currently planned features include:

 1. Full set of Kneeboard pages for export.
+[Done in collaboration with @iProphet]
 2. Selective export to JPEG/ZIP for single pages, flights and packages.
+[60%]
 3. Save and Load Presets, independently of CF Files.
+[Requires Backend work eventually]
 4. Chooseable Airfields with their properties.
+[Just a matter of adding them]
-5. DTC export
+5. DTC export [already working for the most part]
 6. import .miz files, as well as DTC json and .cf files [currently only .cf is supported]
 7. Many more features.